MicrosoftDocs/architecture-center/docs/gcp-professional/index.md

 ### Resource groups

 Azure additionally has an entity called "resource groups" that organize resources such as VMs, storage, and virtual networking devices.
 An Azure resource is always associated with one resource group.
 A resource created in one resource group can be moved to another group but can only be in one resource group at a time.
-For more information, see (/azure/azure-resource-manager/management/move-resources-overview).
+For more information, see [Move Azure resources across resource groups, subscriptions, or regions](/azure/azure-resource-manager/management/move-resources-overview).
 Resource groups are the fundamental grouping used by Azure Resource Manager.

 Resources can also be organized using [tags](/azure/azure-resource-manager/resource-group-using-tags).
 Tags are key-value pairs that allow you to group resources across your subscription irrespective of resource group membership.